danifielding/MatGPT/README.md

 # File Structure
 * chatgpt.m:
-  * The main function that makes HTTP calls to the OpenAI API.
+  * The main function that makes HTTP calls to the OpenAI API
 * run_chatgpt.m:
-  * A script that demonstrates how to use the chatgpt.m function with a sample prompt.
+  * A script that demonstrates how to use the chatgpt.m function with a sample prompt
 * README.md:
-  * This document.
+  * This document

 # Setup and Installation
 1.)
-Clone the Repository.
+Clone the Repository:
 * git clone git@github.com:your-username/matgpt.git
 * cd MATLAB-ChatGPT-Integration